jackun/USBqemu-wheel/README.md

 Now includes preliminary support for usb mass storage devices.
 Create a image file and format it. http://www.fysnet.net/mtools.htm or http://www.ltr-data.se/opencode.html/ might be of some help to windows users.

-A 256MB and 4GB image file is included in `Release` folder.
+A 256MB and 4GB image file is included in `dist` folder.
 You should be able to access files in image file with 7-zip ( http://7-zip.org/ ).

 On linux: